 This document is an Addendum to the Program Environmental Impact Report (PEIR) (State Clearinghouse [SCH] No. 2017101033) for the San Bernardino Countywide Plan (CWP), which was certified on November 2, 2020.
 The proposed CWP was approved at the same public hearing.
-The certified PEIR analyzed the potential environmental impacts of the proposed land use designations and policies. that would accommodate a projected growth of 15,355 residential units and 49,680 people between 2016 and 2040 in the unincorporated areas of the county.
+The certified PEIR analyzed the potential environmental impacts of the proposed land use designations and policies that would accommodate a projected growth of 15,355 residential units and 49,680 people between 2016 and 2040 in the unincorporated areas of the county.
 The 2020 CWP did not include an updated housing element.

 This Addendum analyzes the potential environmental effects associated with the proposed 2021-2029 Housing Element and a minor update to the CWP's Hazards Element.
 California cities and counties are required by state law to prepare a housing element in an eight-year cycle to address existing local housing needs and the assigned share of the region's housing growth.
 The 2021-2029 Housing Element is an update to the County's 2014-2021 Housing Element.
+Per the Regional Housing Needs Assessment (RHNA) for the 2021-2029 planning period, the County has been allocated 8,832 units to accommodate the estimated growth need at various income levels.
 The Hazards Element is being updated to reflect new environmental justice data available from the California Office of Environmental Health Hazard Assessment's model, known as CalEnviroScreen (CES).
 No new hazard policies are proposed.